 - Unsalted butter

-- Rolled oats – I recommend old fashioned rolled oats, rather than instant.
+- Rolled oats – I recommend old fashioned rolled oats, rather than instant or steel cut oats.

 - Brown sugar – I used light brown sugar because I wanted a lighter flavor in the streusel.
 Though, dark brown sugar will work too.

 - Caramel sauce – You can either use store-bought, or make your own Maple Syrup Caramel sauce.

 - Heavy cream

 - 6-Inch round cake pan – These are the 6-inch round cake pans I use.